Skip to content

 Patrons may conduct only legal activity while using Library resources and services.
 Nothing in this policy prevents the Library from exercising its right to enforce its policies on patron behavior and conduct, protect its facilities, network and equipment from harm, or prevent the use of Library facilities and equipment for illegal purposes.
 The Library can electronically log activity to monitor its public computers and external access to its network and reserves the right to review such logs when a violation of law or Library policy is suspected.
 Staff is authorized to take immediate action to protect the security of Library patrons, staff, facilities, computers, the network, and the general public.
 This includes contacting law enforcement authorities and providing information that may identify the individual(s) suspected of a violation.

-Enforcement and redress
+Enforcement and Redress

 Patrons with questions, concerns, or complaints about the handling of their personally identifying information or this policy may file written comments with the Library Director.
 A response will be sent in a timely manner and the Library may conduct an investigation or review of practices and procedures.
 The Library conducts such reviews as necessary to ensure compliance with the principles outlined in this policy.